theonlyladybug/saev/logbook.md

 Then I need to manipulate them and re-run the last layer of the neural network + the linear probe head.

 And I need to make this possible in a Gradio app.

+# 12/19/2024

+## Raw Transcription of Tanya's Meeting Notes

+1 version of SAE - understanding model : input -> R^d

+1 version is just doing input -> semantic R^d
+Model composition is one example of this mapping

+Not just control, but more about what a model can do over a distribution of unknown tasks -> SAEs help understand learned representations and enables "true sensitivity analysis" in data-agnostic way

+Understanding model limits and potential by connecting representation space to interpretable features -> Explore application by enumerating dimensions of interpretable space -> downstream tasks mostly care about interpretable features <- what can we do in principle?

+Only care about interpretable control

+Human-AI partnership

+Control without interpretability is meaningless -> no idea about output If possible, we have to retrain (significant retraining)

+Pitch:

+Apply to new tasks, interpretable and trustworth all without re-training
+                                      ^ existing work is not trustworth because not controllable

+Use these three to prevent "where are the tables" from reviewers:

+* Rolnik, Beery -> Accuracy driven is not the right way to eval
+* Fei-Fei's interpretable AI - call to action
+* If humans make decisions, we eval on unknown task and compare to other metrics

+-> Compare pixel masking (phylo-nn)
+-> Cite with retraining tabular models from scratch
+-> OOD papers - motivate to new tasks

+Redwinged blackbird
+-> push features -> see class modifications (patch-level classification) no red wing -> then blackbird

+find qualitative traits that manipulate classifications

+connect interpretable features -> representation space

+counting + remove features for object
+         + colors?